In this section

 Like any other student group, a proportion of refugee children will have disabilities and additional learning needs compared to other children of similar background, however all refugee children have risk factors for educational disadvantage (language transitions, displacement) and many have additional, cumulative risk factors (trauma, lack of/interrupted prior schooling, mental health issues).
 This may lead to significant educational impairment in cognitively normal children.

-Funding guidelines (Program for Students with Disabilities (PSD) in government schools or Additional Needs program in Catholic education) prescribe pathways of testing with defined times when schools can apply for student funding.
+Funding guidelines (Program for Students with Disabilities (PSD) in government schools or Catholic Education Program guidelines 2020) prescribe pathways of testing with defined times when schools can apply for student funding.

 There is no prescribed timing for completing testing; we recommend that children with a clear history of developmental delay are assessed early to maximise support (after appropriate counselling) and that they are reassessed at a later date.

-In children with normal early development, it is nearly always appropriate to watch and liaise with the school - provided a paediatric assessment and initial investigations have been completed.
+In children with typical early development, it is nearly always appropriate to watch and liaise with the school - provided a paediatric assessment and initial investigations have been completed.

 Immigrant health resources.
-Initial: Georgia Paxton, Last update May 2016.
+Initial: Georgia Paxton, updated Dec 2021.
 Contact email@example.com